hemanthsrisai17/MarsRoverPhotoApp/README.md

 Parses the JSON response to extract image URLs Downloads and saves each image with its original filename

-Getting Started
+Getting Started:

-Prerequisites
+Prerequisites:

 .NET 6.0 or higher
 NASA API key (get one at https://api.nasa.gov/) Node.js and npm (for the Angular application)
 Docker (optional, for containerized deployment)

-Running the Image Downloader
+Running the Image Downloader:

 Configure your NASA API key in appsettings.json
 Add desired dates to download in dates.txt